rehierl/node-tree-outliner/1-2-0-node-trees/1-5-border-graphs.md

 * (/see/ "border graphs" in "graph theory")

-In the discussion below, `S` is required to be a subtree of a component in `G`, which is because `S` must be a tree.
-Because of that, `G` can be thought of as being reduced to such a component.
-That is, the components in `G`, which are not essential to the discussions below, can be ignored.
+In the discussion below, `S` is formed as a subtree of `G`.
+Hence, `S` must be a subtree of a component in `G`.
+That is because `S` could otherwise not be a tree as trees are by definition connected.
+Consequently, `G` can be thought of as being reduced to the relevant component, which is why `G` can be treated as a connected graph.
+That is, the components in `G`, which are not essential to the following discussion, can and will be ignored.

 <!-- ======================================================================= -->
 ## subtree S of super-tree T